 Now that you have completed your task, form the landing.
 This is the last step; it is vital to do it correctly.
 The landings can make or break your project, so put the necessary effort into making it perfect.

 How to sharpen drill bits on a bench grinder?

 One of the easiest ways to sharpen drill bits is with a bench grinder.
 This can be done with 1/8 to 3/4 inch drills.
 Small bits can be challenging, but it can be done.
 You want space to the sides to allow free arm movement.

 Apply the drill bit against the wheel, regularly checking the angles.
 It’s pretty easy to touch up, but through time you might start to lose the contour.
 A bad grind gives poor performance and an oversize bore if the lips are of different lengths.

 Bits can be expensive; you can save money by sharpening them regularly rather than replacing them.
 Sharpening a blunt drill bit with cheap workshop machines is simple as long as you use eye protection.
-When finished, try a test in scrap wood for performance.
+When finished, try a test on a piece of scrap wood for performance.